 The College's academic provision is well known and established.
 The offer is built around 42 A level subjects and a thriving International Baccalaureate all of which reside near the top nationally for quality of delivery and impact.
-Now fully transitioned to linear A levels with students generally, now selecting three subjects on entry with a surrounding offer such as directed self-study to ensure preparation for higher education and a range of 34 academies, 9 study plus programmes and a Health Wellbeing and Sport Programme.
+Now fully transitioned to linear A levels with students generally now selecting three subjects on entry with a surrounding offer such as directed self-study to ensure preparation for assessment and higher education and a substantial enrichment programme.
 These encourage skill development and academic excellence through for example, completing in national competitions, confidence through teamwork and numerous activities to support health and wellbeing.
-During the Covid-19 pandemic the enrichment programme continued and was extended to include preparation work for year 11 with over 1,000 year 11 accessing the online resources.
-The 2021/22 curriculum, tutorial programme and IAG are modified to take account of year 11 skill and knowledge gaps as a result of the pandemic lockdown.
-Early learning walks in September 2021 have shown evidence of learning gaps and the variation in starting points within classes.

-Our wide range of vocational courses, including 67 vocational programmes and 55 apprenticeship programmes, have seen substantial growth and almost all qualifications now comply with the RQF many of which have external assessment at Levels 1, 2 and 3.
-The range of vocational provision reflects the interests and enthusiasms of students, the acquisition of employability and personal skills for future progression, as well as the requirements of local employers as reflected in the LEP Strategic Economic Plan and the Employment and Skills Strategy refresh for Cornwall.
+Our wide range of vocational courses and apprenticeship programmes have seen substantial growth, including the successful introduction of several T Level programmes.
+The range of vocational/technical provision reflects the interests and enthusiasms of students, the acquisition of employability and personal skills for future progression, as well as the requirements of local and national employers.
 There is major commitment to Foundation Learning providing locally based and accessible curriculum addressing the problems faced by the County for high needs provision which is otherwise frequently distant and residential, generating additional stress for students and families.
 The Matrix report 2020 noted "IAG support for students with additional needs and those with EHC plans is extensive and in-depth, reflecting the College's position as the main provider in the county for high needs and PMLD support.
 Continuous investment in facilities and raising the quality of support results in progression that exceeds parental expectation and commissioners' objectives."

-2020/21 saw the introduction of a newly designed level 2 study programme to facilitate improved progression into further education, employment, or an apprenticeship with an increased emphasis on work skills and personal development.
-This change has proved successful with further adaption now required to ensure level 2 programmes act as successful transition courses for those learners wishing to progress to the new T-Levels.
+2021/22 saw the introduction of a newly designed level 2 study programme to facilitate improved progression into further education, employment, or an apprenticeship with an increased emphasis on work skills and personal development.